DominionCyber/talon_hunt_framework_documentation/docs/specification.md

   | PeFileSize := Size
   | PeTargetFileName := TargetFileName
 ```

 ::: details Query Explanation
-This query translates the `ProcessRollup2` native fields `FileName`, `FilePath`, `Size` into unique fields (not repeated across other events) to `PeFileName`, `PeFilePath` and `PeFileSize` respectively.
-This prevents the potential for field collision when using `match` queries to join events.
+This query renames the `PEFileWritten` native fields `FileName`, `FilePath`, `Size`, and `TargetFileName` to the unique aliases `PeFileName`, `PeFilePath`, `PeFileSize`, and `PeTargetFileName`, respectively.
+This prevents field collision when using `match` queries to join events.
 :::

+---

 ### Formatters

-Formatters are used to improve readability of event fields.
-Within CrowdStrike telemetry, certain events contain characters such as unicode characters, pilcrow characters, etc. that can make it hard for analysts to read.
-These aim to format the finished (table) output of a query to enhance readability and streamline analysis if used in external data analysis tools (such as Excel, PowerBI, LLMs).
+Formatters improve the readability of event field values.
+Within CrowdStrike telemetry, certain events contain characters — such as Unicode characters, pilcrow characters (`¶`), and other delimiters — that can hinder analyst interpretation.
+Formatters clean the final table output of a query to enhance readability and streamline downstream analysis in external tools such as Excel, Power BI, or LLM-based workflows.

-A functional example of this is the event `CommandHistory` inserts a pilcrow character (¶) to separate commands that were run.
-By removing these, and inserting a new line character, the resulting value is less convoluted and easier to read.
-Refer to the functional example below:
+As a practical example, the `CommandHistory` event inserts a pilcrow character (`¶`) to separate individual commands.
+Replacing these with newline characters produces a cleaner, more legible output.

+**Example:** `talon_win_format_commandhistory`

 ``` sql
   // =====================================================